This tutorial is part of a series of tutorials we provide on content marketing and web content creation!

 We have already covered many types of content that you should consider creating as part of your overall content marketing strategy.
 In addition to the content types listed above, many of the same types of content that you can create can also be added to your site as user-generated content, including:

-There are many WordPress plugins that let you transform your site into a platform where users can submit content to your site.
+There are many WordPress plugins that let you transform your site into a platform for receiving user-generated content.
 We provide tutorials on many of these plugins and outline effective user-generated content strategies in these training modules:

 Summary